ipsita-panda-portfolio/Complete-SQL-With-Projects/Beginner/Getting Started With SQL/Readme.md

 > # What is Database ?
 Database is a collection of schemas which helps in organising the tables which in turn contains data.

-Database management systems allow users to interact with database through SQL.
+Database management systems allow users to interact with database through SQL.All DBMS have slightly different dialects.
+PostgreSQL is closest to Standard SQL.

 Different Database Management System examples :